stackforge/fuel-docs/pages/user-guide/post-install-healthchecks.rst

    * Finally push ‘Done’ button

-After the steps above are done, the Savanna is ready to be tested.
+After the steps above are done, the Sahara is ready to be tested.

 Preparing Murano for Testing
 +++++++++++++++++++++++++++++